ahmedsafroot/easycash/README.md

 - create virtual host or use default server with folder/public as basic url
 - run composer install
 - create folder called providers inside storage/app
-- put inside them any your provider json you need (find attached example in the project)
+- put inside provider folder  your providers json files (find attached examples DataProviderW,DataProviderX,DataProviderY in the project)
 - if you need new extra json file you will need follow structre in example given
    - {
      "columns": {